Transmissions

 statement is also true, fixing a car with a questionable history is like

 throwing money down the drain.
-Obviously, there are many other factors or reasons why an
+Obviously, there are many other factors or reasons why

 transmission replacement might be the right choice for you.
 The key is, that there is